-On all the various floor plans of the Allegro RED, a built-in dinette booth (Figure 5-5) is standard; a freestanding table (Figure 5-6) is optional.
+On all the various floor plans of the Allegro RED, a built-in dinette booth (Figure 5-3) is standard; a dinette computer workstation or C-shaped dinette is optional depending on the floor plan.
 This dinette provides additional storage under the seat area of the booth, in addition to providing additional sleeping facilities.
 The sleeping area is realized by lowering the dinette-table top and rearranging the seating cushions.
 Specific directions for converting the booth dinette into a bed are as follows: